Best VPNs for Travel 2026

 Before You Fly: The Checklist

-Don't wait until you land to sort out your security.
-Many countries block VPN websites, making it impossible to download the app once you arrive.
+Do not wait until you land to sort out your security.
+Depending on your destination, you may not be able to download the app once you arrive.

 - Download & Install: Install the VPN app on your phone, laptop, and tablet before leaving home.
 Log in and test the connection.